DevCycleHQ/devcycle-docs/docs/introduction/architecture.md

 3. When user data is updated using the `identifyUser()` or `resetUser()` methods, the SDKs will request a new configuration from the Client SDK API.

-4. The Client SDKs make SSE connections to receive real-time updates, which triggers a request for an updated configuration from the Client SDK API.
+4. The Client SDKs make SSE connections to receive real-time updates, which trigger a request for an updated configuration from the Client SDK API.

 5. Event data is sent at intervals to our Events API.